excaliburjs/Excalibur/docs/source/index.rst

 Samples
 -------

-Compiled examples can be found `in the Excalibur Showcase <http://excaliburjs.com/showcase/>`_.
+Compiled examples can be found `in the Excalibur Samples <http://excaliburjs.com/samples/>`_.

 Contributing
 ------------